lauragift21/giftegwuenu.dev/content/posts/deployment-with-cloudflare-pages.md

 # What is Cloudflare Pages?

 [Pages](https://pages.cloudflare.com/) is a platform for deploying your frontend application.
-Pages are super-fast, always up-to-date, and deployed directly from your GitHub account.
+It is super-fast, always up-to-date, and deployed directly from your GitHub account.

 ![Cloudflare Pages landing page](/images/uploads/screenshot-2021-03-18-at-09.31.42.png)